bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 ```
 module load mugqic/homer/4.9.1
-findMotifsGenome.pl 26900.ENCODE.H1-hESC_YY1_Pk__HudsonAlpha_.YY1.peak_calls.bed hg19 output -preparsedDir preparsed -p 2 -S 15
+findMotifsGenome.pl 71523.ENCODE.ENCBS400ARI.CTCF.peak_calls.bed hg19 output -preparsedDir preparsed -p 2 -S 15
 ```

 * HOMER takes a while to execute for a whole genome track like this.
 Expect this job to take about 30 minutes of runtime, with the current 2 cores setup.
 In the meantime, we will explore the GO terms enrichment tool GREAT.

 ### 3- Looking for GO terms enrichment with GREAT

 Next, we will try to identify GO terms connected to ChIP-Seq peaks calls using GREAT.
-We need BED files to use the GREAT portal.
-We will do the conversion on our Compute Canada session.
+We need `bed` files to use the GREAT portal.
+We will do the conversion from a `bigBed` file to a `bed` file on our Compute Canada session.

 * In the IHEC Data Portal, go back to the default grid page (by clicking on Data Grid in the top bar).
-Filter the tissues list to keep only "Bone Marrow" tissues.
+For assembly `Human (hg38)`, filter the tissues list to keep only "Bone Marrow" tissues.

 ![img](img/module5/GREAT_select_bone_marrow.png)